You may not know that most paints and finishes are made from chemicals that are toxic and irritating to humans and animals. Here are just a few:

 What are the Alternatives?

 The best alternatives are natural and mineral paints, or traditional limewashes.
 The raw ingredients of natural paints are primarily agricultural origin and hence are renewable and reduce Carbon emissions.
 They are safer to transport and are readily biodegradable.
 The manufacturing process produces no hazardous waste products.
 In fact, the by-products of manufacture are composted.
 The clean up from a painting job can be tipped safely into the garden.
 They still contain VOC’s but in low concentrations that are within recommended safety limits.
+Learn more about paint options and what to look for with our free online CPD Breathable Paints and Maintenance.

 Mineral paints are completely non-toxic, with no VOC’s, and are also the most durable paints on the market today.
 This means that they are the healthiest paints available and they are also technically the best in terms of performance.
+Find out more about mineral paints and how they work.